ZachManno/cmpsc483/README.md

 There has already been extensive research and development regarding the translation of natural language to computer code, but very little for the reverse.
 For programming assignments, professors often write word problems for the students to write the corresponding code.
 However, writing multiple word problems is tedious, and students often google search the word problems to easily find the answers.
-The end goal of the project was to make the creation of word problems out of desired code streamlined, where each input code could produce a variety of different problems.
+The end goal of the project was to make the creation of word problems out of equations streamlined, where each input could produce a variety of different problems.

 ***